 LBB: The digital is not an end in itself.
 The aim is to continue to develop the Self-Publishing area: We want to shift the focus from technology to users, with all their creative capacity.
 Frankfurt Authors is for anyone who sees her or himself as an author, acts as a broker for or offers other services to authors.
-By “authors”, in this context, we mean above all independent authors — though “hybrid” authors and those with publishing houses can also participate here.
+By “authors”, in this context, we mean everyone who writes, if you are writing you belong to Frankfurt Authors.

 What does this look like in concrete terms?

 Authors can book the Frankfurt Authors package, for example, which includes a 30-minute slot in the Frankfurt Authors Corner, a ticket to the Frankfurt Authors Conference as well as a trade-visitor ticket for the full duration of the fair.
 The area itself will be spacious and open, so that several events can take place there at the same time.
 After all, the new motto is: All about writing!